versionpress/versionpress/docs/content/en/01-getting-started/01-versionpress-basics.md

 This page is an overview of how VersionPress works and what it provides.

+## Used terms

+VersionPress uses some common terms, hopefully consistently.
+If you are ever confused about their exact meaning, consult the list below:

+### 'the repository'

+Internal repository of VersionPress where it keeps all the historic versions of a site.
+Technically, it is the `.git` folder in the root of the site and it is the most important piece of data that VersionPress creates and maintains.

+### 'undo'

+The undo command reverts a single change on the site (or a set of changes when we have that implemented).
+Note that unlike the Undo functionality found it most text editors, VersionPress doesn't erase the history but rather creates a new change that does exactly the opposite of the original change.

+### 'rollback'

+Returns the site to some previous state, or, more precisely, creates a new version of the site that looks exactly like it used to at some point in the past.
+Rollback is essentially a set of Undo-s from the current state to the chosen past state.

+### 'a change'

+Basically one line in the VersionPress table.
+Some change that happened to the site at some point in the past.

+### 'a commit'

+Another, more technical word for a change in the Git terminology.

+### Git

+Git is a version control system that powers VersionPress behind the scenes.
+Find out more about it at http://git-scm.com/.

 ## Quick intro to version control

 TODO